 The Library of Congress and the U.S. Capitol are open to visitors with timed entry tickets.

 Close to the Capitol is one of the most beautiful building interiors in the city.
-Most years, a giant Christmas tree makes a great photo opp in the colorfully decorated Thomas Jefferson Building of the Library of Congress.
+A giant Christmas tree on the upper floor makes a fantastic photo opp in the colorfully decorated Thomas Jefferson Building of the Library of Congress.

 Plan a Washington DC Holiday Getaway